MJonesUmich/Battery_Classifier/readme.md

 # Battery Classifier

-Battery chemistry classification toolkit built with Python 3.11.
+The battery chemistry classification toolkit is built with Python 3.11.
 The repo bundles:

 - Data parsers that normalize vendor/partner test files into a common schema.
-- Notebook experiments for tabular and image models (logistic regression, random forest, CNN).
+- Notebook experiments for tabular and image models (logistic regression, random forest, CNN, etc.).
 - Utilities that export lightweight artifacts (demo CSVs + JSON model weights) for the React frontend.

 You can explore the latest frontend build here: https://main.d1z5il29z8aho1.amplifyapp.com – it is the exact artifact produced by the steps described below, so stakeholders can see the deployed experience without running the project locally.